osxi/osxi.github.io/_posts/2015-10-18-inline-react-styles-using-the-jsx-spread-operator.markdown

 ### React `statics` Object

-As per the [Component Specs and Lifecycle][react_statics] documentation, the `statics` object allows you to define static methods that can be called on the component class.
+As per the [React Component Specs and Lifecycle][react_statics] documentation, *the `statics` object allows you to define static methods [and properties] that can be called on the component class.*

 What this means is that you can access these properties of your React component class outside of instantiation of the actual component.